directory-pipeline

 What you get

 A CSV where every row is one extracted entry.
-Field names are driven entirely by your NER prompt — no code changes necessary for a new document or volume of the same type:
+Field names are driven entirely by your NER prompt — no code changes necessary for a new document or volume of the same type.
+An example entry from a travel guide:

 name address city state category canvas_fragment